ARCHIVED-mean-stack/session-8/README.md

 A [Mongo Driver](http://mongoosejs.com).

-Ask NPM to install this dependency for you, and update your package.json file with this dependency for you with the --save-dev option.
+Use NPM to install this dependency and update your package.json file.

 `npm install mongoose --save-dev`

 [Quickstart guide](http://mongoosejs.com/docs/) for Mongoose.

+###Body Parser

+[Body Parser](https://www.npmjs.com/package/body-parser) parses and places incoming requests in a `req.body` property so our handlers can use them.

 `npm install body-parser --save-dev`

-Update server.js:
+###Update server.js:

 ```js
 var express = require('express');